Browsing Tag

 “Please” in Tunisian Arabic

-In Tunisian Arabic, "Please" is written using the Latin script as: 3aychek Using the Arabic script, it is written as: عيشك Editor's notes: In Tunisian Arabic, Brabi / بربي also means Please.
-In Tunisian Arabic,…
+In Tunisian Arabic, "Please" is written using the Latin script as: 3aychek Using the Arabic script, it is written as: عيشك (Editor's notes: In Tunisian Arabic, another common way to say Please is Brabi / بربي.
+Furthermore, 3aychek…

 “Right” (direction) in Tunisian Arabic